elastic/request-crypto/README.md

    2. Sender encrypts payload with a strong AES 256 bit key that is derived from the passphrase.
    3. Sender uses stored public JWK to encrypt the AES key with the selected JWK.
    4. Sender sends the Mediator the AES encrypted payload and the JWK encrypted AES key.
-3. Mediator sends the enrypted payload and enrypted AES key to Receiver.
+3. Mediator sends the encrypted payload and encrypted AES key to Receiver.
 4. Receiver gets the needed data from mediators
    1. Receiver decrypts AES key using the corresponding public key's pair.
    2. Receiver decrypts payload with decrypted AES key.